 What is Heroin and How Does Addiction Happen?

-Defined as an extremely addictive analgesic drug made from morphine, heroin is often used to produce euphoria.
-This drug illegal but many people become addicted to it as a result of abusing prescription medications such as Vicodin or OxyContin.
-Heroin comes in different colors and forms: brown or white powder or a black and sticky substance sometimes called “black tar”.
+Defined as an analgesic drug made from morphine, heroin is commonly abused due to the highly addictive state of euphoria it produces.
+Although illegal, many people resort to the drug as a result of abusing opioid prescription medications such as Vicodin or OxyContin.
+Heroin comes in a brown or white powder, or a black and sticky substance referred to as “black tar”.
+Heroin can be injected, smoked, or snorted.

 What Are Symptoms Of Heroin Addiction?

-Although people use it for the “happy” feelings it produces, heroin use can result in many undesirable side effects.
-The signs of heroin addiction vary and include various extreme emotions and side effects including:
+Although people use it for the euphoric feelings it produces, heroin use can result in many undesirable side effects.
+The signs of heroin addiction vary and include physical and psychological side effects including:

 - Nausea and vomiting